 There was roughly 2 table spoons of oil in each small cup.
 Everyone also received a cup of water.
 I initially did this experiment with over 100 children.
 Many of them commented, as they did their experiment that it reminded them of fireworks.
 Many of them also said that they preferred these fireworks because they were quiet.

 You can use one or many different colours.
-If you use two, children love watching as their two colours meet, such as red and blue, and begin to change the colour of the water and this is easy science for kids to do largely independently.
+If you use two colours, children will love watching as their two colours meet, such as red and blue, and begin to change the colour of the water to purple.
+This is easy science for kids that they can do largely independently.

 My students loved their ‘fireworks’ they created.
-Many children said that one of their favourite things was the fact that they were much quieter than other fireworks.
+Many children said that one of their favourite things was the fact that they were much quieter than regular fireworks.

 When I did this easy experiment for kids, the children watched with magnifying glasses, as the food colouring slowly ‘popped’ down into the water.
 (The food colouring is heavier/denser than the oil so it sinks.)
 It was so much fun!

-For more fun science experiments to do at home, try out my “Rocket Science” experiment.
+For more fun science experiments to do at home, try out a “Rocket Science” experiment.
 (It’s one of my kid’s favorites!)

 Try out an escape room at home!
 40 simple, DIY puzzle ideas…